Nurtic-Vibe/battlenet-lancache-prefill/docs/mkdocs/install-guides/Unraid-Setup-Guide.md

 After installing **User Scripts**, click Unraid's *Plugins* tab, then the **User Scripts** icon to open up the settings for scheduled jobs.
 ![User Scripts Settings button](../images/install-guides/unraid-userscripts-button.png){: style="width:830px"}

-Next, add a new script by clicking *ADD NEW SCRIPT*, and give it the name `Battlenet Prefill`.
-After it has been created, click the orange gear next to `Battlenet Prefill`, and select *EDIT SCRIPT*.
+Next, add a new script by clicking *ADD NEW SCRIPT*, and give it the name `BattleNet Prefill`.
+After it has been created, click the orange gear next to `BattleNet Prefill`, and select *EDIT SCRIPT*.
 Adding the following command will configure the scheduled job to run the `prefill` command every time it is configured.
 Be sure sure to change `XXX.XXX.XXX.XXX` to your Lancache server IP.

 !!! note